c19witness/uk-covid19-inquiry/2023-06-13_module-1/05_SOBO_Covid-19_Bereaved_Families_for_Justice_Cymru_by_Ms_Heaven.rst

 I'll just touch upon a few examples.
 Whilst Wales held its own formal planning exercises, so that's Taliesin 2009, Cygnus 2014, and Public Health Wales Dromedary 2015, these exercises appear bureaucratic and merely designed to satisfy administrative requirements rather than address the substance of pandemic planning.

 In terms of the adequacy of that planning, Exercise Cygnus in 2014 tested the pan-Wales response plan in Wales.
-However, the outcome document is extremely brief and makes no mention of testing for NHS Wales surge capacity, for example, PPE or RPE demands and stockpiling.
+However, the outcome document is extremely brief and makes no mention of testing for NHS Wales surge capacity, for example, PPE or :outline:`RPE` demands and stockpiling.
 There is no mention of the impact of restrictions on free movement.
 There is no mention of workforce resilience.
 Just to pick out a few examples.

 Wales did not formally plan for the impact of any lockdown measures, but tested them only after Covid-19 had arrived in the United Kingdom.
 Whereas England tested for surge capacity, it appears that Wales did not.